singhkpratham/geocompr/07-read-write-plot.md

 The `layer_options` argument could be also used for many different purposes.
 One of them is to write spatial data to a text file.
 This can be done by specifying `GEOMETRY` inside of `layer_options`.
-It could be either `AS_XY` for simple point datasets (it creates two new columns for coordinates) or `AS_WKT` for more complex spatial data (one new column is created which contains the well-known-text representation of spatial objects).
+It could be either `AS_XY` for simple point datasets (it creates two new columns for coordinates) or `AS_WKT` for more complex spatial data (one new column is created which contains the well-known text representation of spatial objects).

 ```r